2017 Management Seminar for College News Editors

 More than 50 college journalists from across the U.S. will learn leadership, management, content development and new media production skills at the Henry W. Grady College of Journalism and Mass Communication on July 23-28, 2017, at the 22nd annual Management Seminar for College News Editors (MSCNE).

-Featured presenters this year include: Frank LoMonte, executive director of the Student Press Law Center; Butch Ward, senior faculty at The Poynter Institute; Akili Ramsess, executive director of the National Press Photographers Association; Selwyn Crawford (ABJ ’81), team leader/special writer for The Dallas Morning News; Daniel Petty, Senior Editor for the Denver Post; Kim Wilson, founder & CEO of Social News Desk; John Reetz, owner of Media Solutions Partners; photojournalist Billy Weeks.
+Featured presenters this year include: Frank LoMonte, executive director of the Student Press Law Center; Butch Ward, senior faculty at The Poynter Institute; Akili Ramsess, executive director of the National Press Photographers Association; Selwyn Crawford (ABJ ’81), team leader/special writer for The Dallas Morning News; Kim Wilson, founder & CEO of Social News Desk; and photojournalist Billy Weeks, among others.

-Grady faculty Keith Herndon (ABJ ’82), Mark Johnson, Pat Thomas and Nsenga K. Burton will also lead sessions.
+Grady faculty Keith Herndon (ABJ ’82) and Nsenga K. Burton will also lead sessions.

 MSCNE participants will also travel to Atlanta and meet with reporters, editors and producers at The Atlanta Journal-Constitution, WSB-TV and CNN.
 Student editors will gain hands-on multimedia experience and participate in a simulated news event that involves UGA public safety and communications officials.